michelp/pgsodium/README.md

-Note that public key apis like `crypto_box` and `crypto_sign` do not have "key id" variants, because they work with a combination of four keys, two keypairs for each party.
-The point of public key encryption is for each party to keep their secrets and for that secret to not be derivable.
+Note that public key apis like `crypto_box` and `crypto_sign` do not have "key id" variants, because they work with a combination of four keys, two keypairs for each of two parties.

+As the point of public key encryption is for each party to keep their secrets and for that secret to not be centrally derivable.
 You can certainly call something like `SELECT * FROM crypto_box_seed_new_keypair(derive_key(1))` and make deterministic keypairs, but then if an attacker steals your root key they can derive all keypair secrets, so this approach is not recommended.